Information Hazards in Capability Research

 | ARPA-H IGoR | Agentic and automated research infrastructure | Human authorisation and protocol standards matter |

-| NSABB 2023 report | Biosecurity oversight framework for future science | Advisory report, not a substitute for institutional review |
+| NSABB 2023 report | Proposed biosecurity oversight framework for future science | Advisory report, not a substitute for current policy or institutional review |

 | IGSC screening protocol | Sequence and customer screening expectations for synthetic DNA providers | Voluntary consortium protocol; coverage depends on provider participation |